nixnerd2038/GameNotes/dr_dekker.md

 - Spent his **Valentine's Night** at the **art gallery** (Providence) as hinted at by Jasmine
 - Could have ample time to murder Dr Dekker using his extra hour, however, that would fit outside anyone else's perception
 - Denies having committed any murders, but has loose morals given his theft and voyeurism
-- Doesn't hold much ill will towards Dr Dekker, maybe slight resentment in the way he described Dekker "making him think certain things" but "didn't stop seeing Dr Dekker out of a sense of hope"
+- ~~Doesn't seem to hold much ill will towards Dr Dekker, maybe slight resentment in the way he described Dekker "making him think certain things" but "didn't stop seeing Dr Dekker out of a sense of hope"~~
+- He thinks Dr. Dekker is a truly evil man, partially implies that he wanted him dead, and that "if [he] were to kill him, he'd do it in the Midnight hour.
+And when was Dr. Dekker murdered?"
+	- But he was murdered between 8:30 and 10:30pm, and reported at 10:20pm
 ### Claire
 - Does have the ability given she's stabbed her husband, suffers from violent, paranoid delusions
 - Doesn't seem to have motive or propensity, however, except that during their session he "made [her] an offer she couldn't refuse", but she'll be "taking it to the grave".